 You know how things sometimes just… click together?
 You hear a new soundtrack and, out of nowhere, it takes you away.
 You meet a new client or a friend and it feels as if you were meant to work together or help each other.
 Click.
 Just like that.
 You read a book, watch a movie, start a project, fall in love, get a job you never knew you wanted – click, click, click.
 It’s perfect.
 Nothing else feels quite like it – so bizarre and, at the same time, so obvious, you can’t help but smile as broadly as you possibly can.
 Ever since I made a switch from Photoshop to Lightroom, I’ve been looking back awestruck at how easy and quick my post-processing has become.
 All in one place with no permanent, destructive changes – it was a revelation.
 If previously, I considered using professional post-production services just to save time, Lightroom made the whole process hassle-free and I could do everything myself.
 Mind you, I am not Adobe’s spokesperson and would never promote their product like that without good reason.
 But Lightroom, despite all the frustrating bits…just clicked.

 One of the key areas that we will be focusing during our upcoming post-processing workshops, is image management and its effect on your workflow process.
 Unfortunately, many of us end up using Lightroom just for editing images and might not be aware of the powerful filtering and image management tools built right into the software.
 Before I started using Lightroom, I used to have a very messy folder structure in my computer, with images residing in multiple folders and several drives.
 I never really bothered to organize images in my file system, because there was no good way to do it – most operating systems cannot even properly read image EXIF data and lack built-in functionality to effectively sort through thousands of images.
 After discovering Lightroom, I was able to finally organize all of my images in my computer and once I developed a good methodology, I have been using the same process successfully for many years now.
-I wrote a detailed guide on this a while ago in my “how to organize images in Lightroom” article (which is pretty old and needs to be updated for Lightroom 5), where I go into more details on the import process.
+I wrote a detailed guide on this a while ago in my “how to organize images in Lightroom” article, where I go into more details on the import process.
 In short, if you have a messy folder structure today, I highly recommend that you organize it as soon as possible.
 Not only will it save you from a lot of headaches when searching for a particular image, but it will also standardize your workflow process and make your backup process simple.